Being in care means that Children's Social Care are responsible for making sure that you have somewhere to live and someone to take good care of you.

 All schools have someone called a Designated Teacher.
 This is a teacher who understands about you being in care.
 You can talk to your Designated Teacher at school if you have any problems in school.

 All children and young people who are in care will have a Personal Education Plan (PEP).
 You, your social worker and teacher will sort out your PEP.

 Problems at school: what if I need extra support?

 If you have any problems at school or are worried, it is important that you talk to your social worker, carers or designated teacher who will help you.

 All children/ young people are allocated a Virtual School Caseworker, they will attend your PEP, link with your Social Worker, School and Carers.
 If you are concerned about anything at school or want chat about your education or even share work you are proud of - get in touch with us at the Virtual School firstname.lastname@example.org.

 What if I am not in school?

 The local education authority has to provide full time education for all young people aged 5 - 18.
-If you do not have a school place then your carers should contact the Education Access team so that they can help and advise you.
+If you do not have a school place then your carers should contact the Virtual School so that they can help and advise you.